Areas of specialization include metaphysics, bioethics, philosophy of religion, philosophy of law and ethics, and philosophy of medicine.

 - "Embryos, Four-Dimensionalism and Moral Status."
 Persons, Moral Worth and Embryos: A Critical Analysis of Pro-Choice Arguments from Philosophy, Law and Science ed.
 Steve Napier.
 Philadelphia: National Catholic Bioethics Center.
 2011.
 125-144.

 - “Dualism, Panpsychism, and the Moral Status of Brainless Embryos” with Adam Taylor.
 Ethics, Medicine and Public Health.
 Special Issue on Personal Identity and Bioethics.
-Forthcoming.
+2:4, 2016, 593– 601.

 - "An Argument for Limited Human Cloning."
 Public Affairs Quarterly.
 14:3, July 2000, 245-258.
 Reprinted in What's Wrong?
 Applied Ethicists and Their Critics, ed.
 Boonin, D. and Odie, G. Oxford University Press, 2004, 688-693.